To get ready for the game, you need 3 things:

 Spend VT to use your Talents and Abilities.
 Gain VT by using your Traits.

-When something hurts you, you lose Vitality Tokens.
+When something hurts you, you lose VT.
 If you run out of vitality - you pass out, leaving you at the mercy of your enemies.

 You can have at most 12VT.
 You start with 12VT, you restore back to full after you rest between adventures.

-You gain 3VT every time you act according to one of your traits in a way that introduces a complication, puts you at a disadvantage, makes you vulnerable, or otherwise makes the story more dramatic or exciting.
+You gain 3VT when acting according to one of your personality traits puts you at risk/disadvantage or introduces a complication that makes the story more dramatic and exciting.

 Things your character is particularly good at.
 Without the relevant talent your character is as good at doing things as an average person.